mr-pmillz/Frigate-Vision/README.md

 ---

 I’d love your feedback, ideas, bug reports (via github please), and feature requests.
 If you use it and like it, drop a comment; let’s make Frigate Vision even smarter!

-Cheers,
-*Zach*

-<sub>P.S The automation and blueprint was all cooked up by me, but I'm lazy and had AI assist with writing this forum post. :slight_smile:</sub>